NirMendelson/noma-assignment/README.md

 Noma therefore needs the prospect to agree on this trade-off policy, which requires buy-in from both the CISO's security team and the Product leadership (CPO/VP Product) on the client side.

-> **Note:** In enterprise sales, time kills deals: the longer the process drags, the lower the chances of closing.
+In enterprise sales, time kills deals: the longer the process drags, the lower the chances of closing.
 Every week shaved off onboarding translates directly into faster revenue recognition and higher growth.
+I decided to choose to tackle this issue - making the tradeoff policy process faster and easier, so that the whole onboarding process will be shorter and therefore the success rate will grow.

 ## Primary Users